Nov 14, 2022 - Research

 While commonly associated with experience in combat, post-traumatic stress disorder can develop after any trauma, such as from a sexual or physical assault.
 Even a violent traffic accident can lead to PTSD.

 PTSD is a mental health condition characterized by such things as mood changes, anxiety, or sleep disruption.
 Some of those with the condition experience physical symptoms such as a racing heart rate.
-It can last for extended periods of time.
+It can last for extended periods.
 Those with the condition might feel as if they are re-experiencing the original trauma through nightmares, flashbacks, or physical symptoms.
-People with PTSD might also make an extra effort to avoid places or events or people that might re-trigger their trauma.
+People with PTSD might also make an extra effort to avoid places or events, or people that might re-trigger their trauma.
 Those who have PTSD also have what is called “reactive symptoms.”
-These symptoms put them on edge, or make them more easily startled, angry, or interfere with their sleep.
+These symptoms put them on edge or make them more easily startled, angry, or interfere with their sleep.
 In addition, people with PTSD also may experience cognition issues, forgetting details of their trauma or having feelings of guilt around it.

 23andMe data on Post Traumatic Stress Syndrome broken down by sex and income.
 The data is from about three million 23andMe customers who consented to participate in research.
 Among those 400,000 reported a PTSD diagnosis.